CSS-Identity/ADFS-Diag/README.md

 Once all servers are prepared for tracing you can resume tracing on each of the servers by following the onscreen instructions by pressing a key or  when using Powershell ISE a Dialog popup should occur.
 Click OK here.

-The script will then display another message to inform you that the data collection/tracing is running.\s\s At this time perform the steps to REPRODUCE THE ISSUE you want to capture.\s\s
+The script will then display another message to inform you that the data collection/tracing is running.
+At this time perform the steps to REPRODUCE THE ISSUE you want to capture.
 //Try to reproduce the issue as fast you can to keep the size of the data as small as possible

 Once the problem has been reproduced once again press a key or click OK in the Dialog to to stop the tracing.

-At this point it will take some time collect the remaining data and to compile the debug traces (if Tracing was enabled).\s\s So **please be patient** and do not abort the script through Task Manager\s\s You may also see some additional popup windows appearing.
+At this point it will take some time collect the remaining data and to compile the debug traces (if Tracing was enabled).
+So **please be patient** and do not abort the script through Task Manager
+You may also see some additional popup windows appearing.
 Usually they occur for the MSINFO Collection